-It’s true that there are so many articles available on starting a blog.
-A lot of bloggers have written quite impressive tutorials that walk you through the process of installing the WordPress in order to start a blog.
+There are indeed so many articles available on starting a blog.
+A lot of bloggers have written quite impressive tutorials that walk you through the process of installing WordPress to start a blog.
 My point is a little different.
-I totally agree with many of the tutorials and guides that already are available but all that stuff does work well just for the individuals who have the basic knowledge of HTML, open source, and web hosting.
+I agree with many of the tutorials and guides that already are available but all that stuff does work well just for the individuals who have the basic knowledge of HTML, open-source, and web hosting.

 Let’s be more realistic.